AvioxArcade/Pizazz/README.md

 # ✨ Pizazz ✨

-**Pizazz** is a library/wrapper for working with GM's built-in particle systems.
+**Pizazz** is a Wrapper Library for working with GM's built-in particle systems.

 It simplifies working with basic paricle systems by storing relevant data in structs and dynamically doing a lot of work for you.